michaelfortunato/homomorphism-expressivity/main.typ

   ($frac(1, sqrt(5)) (1, cos(4 * pi / 5), cos(2 * pi / 5), cos(4 * pi / 5), cos(4 * pi / 5))$),
   ($frac(1, sqrt(5)) (0, -sin(pi / 5), sin(2 * pi / 5), -sin(3 * pi / 5), sin(4 * pi / 5))$),
 )

+The eigenvalues, their multiplicities $kappa$, and the eigenvectors are shown in @table1.

 #figure(
   caption: [The Eigenvalues of The $C_(5)$ Laplacian $L$],